Micro-Units and Micro-Apartments: What Are They?

 love seat

 1. Fill the space.
 While it may seem counterintuitive, cozy spaces tend to feel more welcoming.
-Making your face feel welcoming can open the space up.
+Making your space feel welcoming can make it more inviting.

 4. Skip the couch in favor of a loveseat and oversized armchair.
 Grab a tray to repurpose the footrest into a coffee table.